 The detail of the proposed multiuse route is as follows:

 Section 1 –West Clyst (Pinhoe) to Clyst Honiton

 At West Clyst, near Pinhoe, the trail will link both these residential areas via a proposed toucan crossing at Moonhill Copse on the B3181.
 Heading south along Poltimore Way, the trail crosses the M5 motorway bridge on Mosshayne Lane.

 Just west of West Clyst Barnyard, the trail will leave the existing lane and follow field edges and a scenic stream valley, creating a traffic-free route away from vehicles and farm machinery which presently use the lane.
 The proposal is to divert this section of the existing public footpath, giving walkers a more pleasant experience away from motor vehicles.
-Here and in other sections, walkers and horse-riders would be accommodated on a 2m grass strip alongside the new 3m wide surfaced trail.
+Here and in other sections, cyclists, walkers and horse-riders would be accommodated on a 3 to 3.5m wide surfaced trail, with a minimum of 1m buffer strip on each side of the path.
 The Public Right of Way will be maintained on Mosshayne Lane where the Trail re-joins near the railway bridge.

 The trail re-joins Mosshayne Lane at the existing Network Rail bridge and continues south where it will meet the future proposed traffic free walking and cycle route connecting Cranbrook and Exeter.
 It then finally joins Blackhorse Lane for a short section up to the new toucan crossing at Blackhorse on the old London Road.